-In accordance with 48 U.S.C.
-1469a (d), as amended, NEH waives the cost-sharing requirement for the first \$200,000 in outright funds awarded under this announcement.
-The remainder of the annual outright funding provided under the legislated formula continues to require dollarfor-dollar cost sharing, as does the entire federal matching funds offer.
-This policy applies only to the American Samoa, Commonwealth of the Northern Mariana Islands, Guam, and U.S. Virgin Islands humanities councils.
+U.S.C.
+1469a (d), as amended, NEH waives the cost-sharing requirement for the first \$200,000 in outright funds awarded each fiscal year under this notice.
+The remainder of the annual outright funding provided under the legislated formula continues to require dollar-for-dollar cost sharing, as does the entire federal matching funds offer.